unum-cloud/ustore/README.md

 As we know people use different languages for different purposes.
 Some C-level functionality isn't implemented for some languages.
-Either because there was no demand for it, or as we haven't gottent to it yet.
+Either because there was no demand for it, or as we haven't gotten to it yet.

 | Name             | Transact | Collections | Batches | Docs  | Graphs | Copies |